Bigil: Critical response

-Sify gave three-and-a-half out of five stars stating "Bigil relies squarely on the charm of its leading man and Vijay dives into the character with an enthusiasm we haven't seen before.
+Sify gave 3.5 out of 5 stars and wrote "Bigil relies squarely on the charm of its leading man and Vijay dives into the character with an enthusiasm we haven't seen before.
 It is a paisa vasool mass, sports-action-entertainer which is sure to be enjoyed by the masses and family audiences".
 IndiaGlitz gave 2.75 out of five stating " Despite its predictability, Bigil is lead to a victory by the impressive Vijay!".
-A. Ganesh Nadar of Rediff.com stated "Bigil packs in enough entertainment in its three-hour running time".
-Behindwoods too gave 2.75 out of five and stated "Bigil is an engaging star vehicle with sports as its backdrop, which could satisfy the family audience during the festival season.
+A. Ganesh Nadar of Rediff.com wrote "Bigil packs in enough entertainment in its three-hour running time".
+Behindwoods gave 2.75 out of 5 stars and wrote "Bigil is an engaging star vehicle with sports as its backdrop, which could satisfy the family audience during the festival season.
 Vijay's screen presence and an interesting second half making it as worth watching women centric sports film".
-Jose K. George of The Week gave a negative review saying "Bigil may please Vijay fans, but fails as a sports drama, dedicated to women", while Umesh Punwani of Koimoi gave three out of five and said "Backed by an intriguing and emotional story, Vijay’s machoism is the main ingredient of this blatant commercial masala".
+Jose K. George of The Week wrote "Bigil may please Vijay fans, but fails as a sports drama, dedicated to women", while Umesh Punwani of Koimoi gave 3 out of 5 stars and wrote "Backed by an intriguing and emotional story, Vijay’s machoism is the main ingredient of this blatant commercial masala".
 Ananda Vikatan rated the film 41 out of 100.